-However, note that a permit is needed for systems larger than 400 gallons.
-Residents doing new installations of smaller systems need to fill out a and leave it with the City Water Conservation Inspector.
+However, note that a permit (PDF) is needed for systems larger than 400 gallons.
+Residents doing new installations of smaller systems need to fill out a registration form (PDF) and leave it with the City Water Conservation Inspector.

 The City does not allow water from rain collection devices to be used as potable water.
 Connection to an irrigation system on City water requires installation of a reduced pressure principle back-flow prevention assembly (RPZ) to ensure public safety from untreated rain water systems.